 • Shorten the time required to confirm a clinical diagnosis of norovirus

-• Ensure that vivariums are free of norovirus
+• Help ensure that vivariums are free of norovirus

 • Early prevention of spread of norovirus among a vivarium